reactos/reactos/rosapps/devutils/cputointel/ReadMe.txt

 The Idea
-The idea is to convert a binary file or win pe file from one cpu to another cpu, But it does not exists plan to port over diffent hardware architect like how diffent hw comucate, example x86 DMA controller to PPC like.
-It is only to convert the the binary or pe file to another cpu. it mean a user mode apps will always be ported, but if it self modify code it will not work.
-But it exists a idea to deal with self modify code.
+The idea is to converting binary files or win pe files from one cpu to another cpu, But it does not exists plan to port over diffent hardware architect like how diffent hw comucate, example x86 DMA controller to PPC like that stuff.
+It is only to convert the binary or pe files to another cpu. it mean a user mode apps will always be ported, but if it self modify code it will not work.
+But it exists idea how to deal with self modify code.

 The idea to handling self modify code
-The idea is to add a small emulator that runing the apps or adding a anylasuing process to dectect self modify code and extract it this is hard thing todo. almost imposible
+The idea is to add a small emulator or adding anaylysing  process to dectect self modify code and extract it.
+This is very hard part todo, some say imposible, some other say almost imposble. and I say it is posible todo but extream hard todo. for it is very diffcul to dectect self modify code with a analysing process.

 Why the name are CpuToIntel